 This section describes advanced concepts of the IVML.
 We will describe how to assign additional annotations to modelling elements.
-This allows describing certain modelling elements in more detail, e.g. assigning meta-variability information as described in D2.1.
+This allows describing certain modelling elements in more detail, e.g. assigning meta-variability information.
 We then augment the compound types introduced in Section 2.1.3.5 by extension and referencing concepts.
 Extension concepts will also be introduced for projects (cf. Section 2.1.1), which cover modularization aspects as well as facilitating project composition.
 Finally, we will describe advanced configuration concepts including partial configurations as well as “freezing” configurations.

 Reserved Keywords